 - Make arrangements for someone responsible to drive you home and help you around the house after surgery.

 - Prepare your hospital bag.
-Include two sets of comfortable clothes, your compression garment, snacks, towel, slippers, toiletries, chargers, phone and anything that might come in handy.
+Include two sets of comfortable clothes, your compression garment, snacks, towel, slippers, toiletries, chargers, phone, wide-mouthed refillable water bottle and anything that might come in handy.

 - Get all the groceries and anything you might need around the house in advance.
-You are not supposed to leave the house for at least a month after the thigh lift.
+You are encouraged to stay home, or close to for at least a month after the thigh lift.

 - Choose comfortable clothes that are easy to take on and off.
 Because that is all that you are going to be wearing for a month after surgery.